The Marketer’s Guide to Artificial Intelligence Terminology

 In one simplified example, you might tell the system that a rise of 20 percent or more when comparing data points over time should be referenced as “a significant increase.”
 Once that rule is written, the system would automatically refer to a rise of 20 percent or more as “a significant increase” when presented with properly structured data.
 Thousands of human-coded rules like this work together with the machine’s various other algorithms to create full written reports from data.

 Right now, NLG is capable of producing thousands of stories in a fraction of the time it takes human writers—with the caveat that commercial solutions are mostly limited to data in spreadsheet form.
-As of 2016, the days of telling a machine to write 500 words on the Industrial Revolution and having it spit out a sensible story are still ahead of us.

 Natural Language Processing (or NLP)